Green Beans with Bacon

 3. Add the remaining ingredients.
 Add the chicken broth, brown sugar, soy sauce, green beans, stir, and simmer.

 4. Simmer.
 Bring the mixture to a slow and steady simmer over low heat.
-Let the green beans cook until they’ve absorbed most of the liquids, about 2 hours.
+Let the green beans cook until they’ve absorbed most of the liquid and are tender, about 2 hours.
+There’s no need to steam, boil in a large pot of water, or drain the green beans like other recipes!

 Recipe FAQs